Calathea Plants

 Not only is the Calathea beautiful to behold, but it’s also a powerful air purifier, natural humidifier and mood booster.
 From the splendidly striated silver-green Calathea Orbifolia to the pretty pink pin-striped Calathea Ornata, we’ve got over 15 unique Calathea queens to choose from.

-Calathea Plants in the Wild
+Calathea Plants FAQ

-Calathea Plant Varieties
+Which Calathea Plant Varieties Do Exist?

 We have a diverse range of gorgeous Calathea plants to choose from.
 They differ from one another in leaf shape and size and ornate leaf design.
 If you prefer more upright Calatheas with elongated, crinkle cut leaves, choose Calathea Rattlesnake, or Calathea Rufibarba.
 On the other hand, deep purple Calathea Dottie and spectacularly patterned Calathea Medallion are broader and more expansive, perfect for filling an empty space with some dazzling foliage.

-How To Care For Your Calathea Plant
+How To Care For The Calathea Plant?

 If the leaves on your Calathea plant are consistently curled (not just curling up at night and opening in the morning), then this is a signal of distress.
 But don’t worry - we’re here to help you figure out what’s going on!
 Curling leaves are usually a sign of underwatering or too much direct sunlight.